LEARNAcademy/syllabus/javascript/conditionals.md

 }
 ```

-A minimum need for a conditional statement is just a single `if` function.
+The minimum requirement for a conditional statement is a single `if` function.
 However, there is often more decisions that need to be made.
 Think of the logic behind a simple switch that is either on or off.
-In code we can create logic that says, `if this thing is true, do this, otherwise, do this other thing.` To create an either-or statement we need to add an **else** statement will act as a catch all.
+In code we can create logic that says, `if this thing is true, do this, otherwise, do this other thing`.
+To create an either-or statement we need to add an **else** statement will act as a catch all.

 ```javascript
 if(this thing is true) {